Skip to main content

 A system developed and operated by the U.S. Green Building Council for granting certification to environmentally conscious buildings.

-Comprehensive Assessment System for Built Environment Efficiency, includes the certification program administered by the Institute for Building Environment and Energy Conservation (IBEC) and independent local municipality assessment programs.
+Comprehensive Assessment System for Built Environment Efficiency; includes the certification program administered by the Institute for Building Environment and Energy Conservation (IBEC) and independent local municipality assessment programs.

 BELS stands for Building-Housing Energy-efficiency Labeling System, which was established by the Ministry of Land, Infrastructure, Transport and Tourism.
 With this system, a third-party evaluation organization evaluates and certifies energy conservation performance of a building.